23 “All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify.”

 There are two extremes when it comes to this issue:

-- There are people who live in a spiritual straight jacket.
+- Some people live in a spiritual straight jacket.
 They are afraid to sneeze without a sense of guilt.

 We find both extremes in local churches today.